HengPan2007/MethSig/README.md

 p-value, significance, hyper or hypo in tumor.
 Details of generating this type of files were described in Pan *et al.*, *Cancer Systems Biology*, 2018.
 An example file can be found in extdata/DMC.SRR2069925.txt.
-Notably, the name needs to be in DMC.sample\_name.txt format.
+Notably, files need to be named as DMC.sample\_name.txt.

     #>     V1     V2  V3  V4 V5 V6    V7      V8 V9 V10 V11
     #> 1 chr1  10497 461 562 79 90 1.071 0.23325  1   -   -